 You can select any combination of fields from the special fields, profile, data, preferences and subscriptions namespaces.

-After selecting the fields, the search bar changes color, and a tooltip shows the list of selected fields.
+After selecting the fields, hover over the word "Custom" to see a tooltip with the list of selected fields.

 Apply filters to the search results by clicking the Filter button (), and opening the relevant dropdown:

 The available filters are: